Pesticide Safety Education Program Environmental Protection

 Find the town nearest you to recycle your plastic pesticide containers.
-This program is designed to recycle the plastic from rinsed (triple or pressure) pesticide (or crop oil) containers (1.0 or 2.5 gallons) or crop protection chemical drums (15, 30, or 55 gallons).
+This program is designed to recycle the plastic from triple- or pressure-rinsed pesticide (or crop oil, adjuvant, surfactant) containers (1.0 or 2.5 gallons) or crop protection chemical drums (15, 30, or 55 gallons).

-Applicators can use this web site to determine if sensitive crops or habitats are near a planned pesticide application site so that they can adjust their procedures (timing or application method) accordingly.
-Listings on the locator are voluntary.
+Applicators can use this web site to determine if commercial specialty crops or beehives are near a planned pesticide application site so that they can adjust their procedures (timing or application method) accordingly.
+Listings on the registry are voluntary.

-This new general permit for pesticides, recently finalized by NDEQ, became effective November 1, 2011.
+This general permit for pesticides became effective November 1, 2011.
 Read the press release, fact sheets, and question & answers for information.

 - Burning Empty Pesticide Containers

-If you are unable to recycle or landfill your containers, you may consider burning them.
+If you are unable to recycle or landfill your containers, some labels allow burning them.
 Learn about what you need to do to execute a legal container burn.

 - Hazardous Waste Disposal